Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- In 29.6% of his games this season, Hayes has had at least one RBI.
-He's picked up more than one in 13.3% and driven in three or more of his team's runs in eight contests.
+- Hayes has driven in a run in 29 games this year (29.3%), including 13 games with more than one RBI (13.1%).
+He has also driven home three or more of his team's runs in eight contests.

-- In 38 of 98 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 39 of 99 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.